-A review of the Tairāwhiti Resource Management Plan (TRMP) is overdue as our current plan is outdated.
+We're reviewing the Tairāwhiti Resource Management Plan (TRMP) as our current plan is outdated.
+It no longer meets legislative outcomes, our community's needs and our obligations under Te Tiriti o Waitangi.

 The TRMP is a combined unitary plan under section 80 of the Resource Management Act (RMA), meaning it guides the use of our natural and physical resources, including land development.

-Most provisions have been in our TRMP for more than 10 years without a review.
-The Resource Management Act 1991 requires all parts of a resource management plan to be reviewed at least once every 10 years.
+The Resource Management Act 1991 requires all parts of a resource management plan to be reviewed at least once every 10 years so most provisions are now overdue.

-1. The Regional Policy Statement sits above as the high-level guide.
+- Regional Policy Statement sits as the high-level guide.
 It explains how national policy is applied in Tairāwhiti.

-2. The Urban Growth Workstream includes review of the urban-related chapters, part of the District Plan provisions of the TRMP.
+- Urban Growth workstream includes review of the urban-related chapters, part of the District Plan provisions of the TRMP.

-3. The Freshwater Workstream includes the Regional Freshwater Plan and the 7 Catchment Plans.
+- Freshwater workstream includes the Regional Freshwater Plan and the 7 Catchment Plans.

 Current projects and engagements in the TRMP review